-- irrespective of whether they are to be adopted by the Highway Authority. - k.
-All lighting is designed to minimise light pollution and supports the dark skies policy of the South Downs National Park. - I. The part of the site outside the built-up area boundary is designed as open space for recreational use by the residents and wider community. - m.
+- j.
+All roads, cycle ways and footpaths should conform to West Sussex Highway Standards. - k.
+Any external lighting should be designed to minimise light pollution and supports the dark skies policy of the South Downs National Park. - I. The part of the site outside the built-up area boundary is safeguarded, designed and provided to an agreed timetable as open space for recreational use by the residents and wider community. - m.
 The public rights of way are retained and enhanced, and upgraded to cycleways where appropriate. - n.
 The proposal includes an adequate number and positions of electric vehicle charging points to enable residents to choose to use electric vehicles. - o.
+The development of the site delivers any reinforcement of the sewerage network which directly arises from the construction of the proposed new homes. - p.
+The development of the site takes place on the basis of a comprehensive drainage strategy.
+The strategy should address how seasonal groundwater would be satisfactorily accommodated within the development of the site.

-Occupation of the development is phased to align with the delivery of sewerage network reinforcement, in liaison with the service provider. - p.
-A drainage strategy is prepared for the development which includes how seasonal groundwater is addressed. - 5.29 Policies Map 1a: Henfield Built-up Area Boundary and Sites on page 23 shows the location of the site. - 5.30 This 3.1 hectare site is currently owned by a registered charity.
+5.28 Policies Map 1a: Henfield Built-up Area Boundary and Sites on page 23 shows the location of the site.

+5.29 This 3.1 hectare site is currently owned by a registered charity.
 While it is not possible to unlock the whole site because it is unsustainable, 1 hectare of the western portion of the site (shown with a purple outline) would be suitable for a low density, low level development of approximately 30 single storey dwellings.
 This would allow local residents to downsize and make their larger family houses available.
 This section of the site is already bordered on three sides by existing housing and links into the existing footpath network, allowing easy pedestrian access to the High Street and open countryside.
-Existing Tree Preservation Orders will be respected. - 5.31 The remainder of the site (shown with a green outline) is to be designated as open space and could continue to support agricultural activities.
-By only unlocking part of the site the listed building, Backsettown House, is protected. - 5.32 The access constraints will be mitigated via a new access road which would be achieved by demolishing 21 Furners Mead which is a single storey dwelling already in the ownership of the charity.
+Existing Tree Preservation Orders will be respected.

+5.30 The remainder of the site (shown with a green outline) is to be designated as open space and could continue to support agricultural activities.
+By only unlocking part of the site the listed building, Backsettown House, is protected.

+5.31 Access into the site will be provided by way of a new access road through the existing curtilage of 21 Furners Mead to the west of the site.
+It is already in the control of the owner of the proposed site.
+Detailed work is being undertaken on its suitability to accommodate the development proposed.
+Subject to appropriate technical issues being satisfied the site also has the potential to be served by an alternative and/or additional access from Furners Lane to the north of the site.

+View east towards Backsettown